kus/cs2-modded-server/README.md

 Bind a key to `sm_admin` from console i.e. `bind p sm_admin` then press `p` and the admin menu should open.

-If you want to add admins, you need to edit this file `/addons/sourcemod/configs/admins_simple.ini` and add the admin to the bottom i.e. `"STEAM_0:0:56050" "9:z"` save the file and if the server is running run `sm_reloadadmins` and reconnect to the server.
+If you want to add admins, the admins are located at the bottom of this file `/addons/sourcemod/configs/admins_simple.ini` but we can't edit it directly as it gets overwritten when the mod updates.
+So we need to create a custom file following the [custom files](#custom-files) steps (copy the file to `/custom_files/addons/sourcemod/configs/admins_simple.ini`) and add the admin(s) to the bottom i.e. `"STEAM_0:0:56050" "9:z"` save the file and if the server is running you will need to close the server and start it again (with `gcp.sh`/`start.sh`/`install.sh`/`win.bat`) so the custom file is merged into your server.

 If you want to read more about admin flags you can do that [here](https://wiki.alliedmods.net/Adding_Admins_(SourceMod)).

-Note: `/addons/sourcemod/configs/admins_simple.ini` will be overwritten by my script defaultly each time `install.sh` runs so once you have `install.sh` on your server you may want to update `gcp.sh` and comment out the `curl` line which downloads the latest `install.sh` as it shouldn't change too much.

-Open `install.sh` and after it dynamically creates `cfg/env.cfg` you there is commented out code that will dynamically overwrite `/addons/sourcemod/configs/admins_simple.ini` with your own admins.
-Simply update the Steam ID's and uncomment the lines.

 ## Changing game modes